nullivex/ah-wiki/core/Tasks.md

 });
 ```

 "sendWelcomeEmail" should be a task defined in the project, and `{to: 'evan@evantahler.com'}` are arguments to that task.
-This task will be processed by workers on the 'default queue'.
+This task will be processed by workers assigned to the 'default queue'.

 You can also enqueue tasks to be run at some time in the future: